wcharczuk/sandman/README.md

 When a timer is created, it gets inserted into one big table, the `timers` table, with a `due_utc` value.
 The `timers` table has no indexes outside a unique key for the user supplied "name" field.

-From here, workers poll the table every 10 seconds, pulling 255 "due" timers per poll.
-These timers are sent via. their "hook" details with 5 second timeouts.
+From here, by default workers poll the table every 5 seconds, fetching at most 255 "due" timers per poll.
+These timers are sent via. their "hook" details with 1 second timeouts.

 Workers can be added as needed to scale for timer due spikes, as they cooperatively mark subsets of the `timers` table for assignment.